WhiteLab/RNAseq/README.md

 RNAseq Paired End pipeline
 ===========================
 RNAseq analysis pipeline in two parts, alignment QC and qunatification.
 Tools featured are cutadapt, STAR, eXpress, picard.
+Disclaimer:  There are other modes and tools in progress outside of what's outlined here.
+Use at your own risk!

 ## Quick Start - (ain't nobody got time for that!)
 ## CRASH COURSE RUN: